AI Statement Guide: Setting Expectations

 Academic Resources

-Familiarize yourself with some of the common GAI tools students frequently use.
+Familiarize yourself with some of the common AI tools students frequently use.
 All content generated needs to be checked.
 Note that some of these tools fabricate

 FIT Academic Integrity Policy